What Is a Separation Agreement?

-Because life is never always black and white, you may find yourself at a low point in your relationship where things are going badly, but you don’t yet want the finality of divorce.
+Because life is never always black and white, you may find yourself at a low point in your relationship where things are going badly, but you don’t yet want to apply for divorce.

-In such situations, you may find that a deed of separation will provide the legal certainty you need to protect yourself financially, without having to go through the painful and finality of divorce proceedings.
+In such situations, you may find that a deed of separation will provide the legal certainty you need to protect yourself financially, without having to go through the stress and finality of divorce proceedings.

-A deed of separation, which is also known as a separation agreement is a type of order made when you wish to separate, but are not ready to divorce.
+A separation agreement is a type of legal contract made between a couple when they wish to separate, but are not ready to divorce.

 Sometimes, a separation agreement is only intended to regulate the terms of a temporary separation, for example, who is to pay the mortgage and other outgoings.

-Entering into an agreement of this nature makes the process of divorce much easier if it comes to that.
+Entering into an agreement of this nature makes the process of divorce much easier if it ever comes to that.

-There will be an agreement to the divorce and your financial agreement involving your marital assets, such as pensions and matrimonial home will already be agreed, removing costs and pain at the time.
+There will be an agreement to the divorce and your financial agreement involving your marital assets, such as pensions and matrimonial home will already be agreed upon, removing costs and pain at the time.

 What are the benefits of getting a deed of separation drawn up?

-A deed of this sort can include a wide variety of provisions, for example, maintenance, financial matters and arrangements for any children after separation.
+A separation agreement this is drafted by a solicitor can include a wide variety of provisions, for example, maintenance, financial matters, and arrangements for any children after separation.

 The main benefit to obtaining this order is that it gives you legal protection if divorce proceedings were brought upon you.